Frequently asked questions

 How can I withdraw from a course?

-Please note that your registration is binding and that course fees are due unless you withdraw from the course within the cancellation period (within 14 days after registration).
+Please note that your registration is binding and that course fees are due unless you cancel your registration within the cancellation period.
 This is also the case if you do not attend the course.

-Withdrawal is possible only within 14 days after registration.
+Registration for a course may also be revoked within 14 days after registration without giving any reasons.
 This is also stated in our terms and conditions you have accepted upon registration.

 What happens if I cannot attend the course I registered for?

-Withdrawal from a course is only possible within 14 days after registration (see previous questions).
+Withdrawal from a course is only possible within 14 days after registration or up to three weeks before the first session.
+(See previous question)

 If you are unable to attend the course but the cancellation period has passed, we recommend the following: